goatcorp/dalamud-docs/docs/plugin-development/plugin-submission.md

 upon which the approval process is built on.

-- All plugins in the official repository are open-source, and no closed-source plugins are accepted (aside from one legacy exception).
+- All plugins in the official repository are open-source, and no closed-source plugins are accepted.
 This means that their code can be inspected by anyone, should they wish to do so.
 - Plugin developers submit their plugin by submitting a "commit hash", which is a cryptographical hash that points to a **specific version of their source